shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 **Slicing :**
 - Slicing is taking some part of.
 Syntax ``` [start : stop : step] ```.
 Default values of start is 0, stop is index till where it will slice but not include stop index and step is 1.
-Slicing can be done on strings, arrays, lists, and tuples.
+-  Slicing can be done on strings, arrays, lists, and tuples.
+-  If index is out of range of the given sequence than also it will the output and not error out.
+^
+    x = 'abc'
+    print(x[1:30]) #output will be bc
+^
+-  It always creates the new object not create reference to existing object.
+-  If we want to reverse a string we can use `str[::-1]` in this case python itself changes the default values to str[stop : start : -1].

 **Concatenation :**
--  Use `+` operator to concatenate 2 sequence.
+-  Use `+` operator to concatenate 2 sequence where both object must be of same type like list1 + list2 or tuple1 + tupel
+-  Concatenation does not udpate the original object but will create new object in case want to mutate original object we can use list append method.
+^
+    names = ['Ram', 'Shyam'] # Memory Reference 1x1002 containing Ram and Shyam names = names + ['Gopal'] # Memory Reference 1x1005 containing Ram, Shyam and Gopal and memory address 1x1002 also exists but names now reference to 1x1005
+^

 -  Example
 ^
     x = [1, 2]